nolesapex/DidMySettingsChange/README.md

 ## How it Works + Usage

 The usage of tool is simple.
 You run the tool once.
-It will store all the current settings inside a txt file.
+Click on the "Save Current Settings" button.
+It will store all the current settings inside a database file to be used as a snapshot.
 Then you would run the tool again if say there was a windows update.

 To run the script, navigate to the directory where you unzipped the release files and use the following command: